 Clinique is NOT a cruelty-free brand.
-Clinique is owned by Estee Lauder and its official animal testing policy is not to test on animals except when required by law.
+Clinique is owned by Estée Lauder and its official animal testing policy is not to test on animals except when required by law.
+Clinique is sold in mainland China, where animal testing is required by law.

 The following statement can be found on Clinique’s official website: